‘From Pardon Hairpin to Tin Shed Corner’- Prescott’s link with the oldest Hillclimb in Australia

-At our September 2010 ‘Members and Invited Clubs’ meeting a wall plaque was unveiled to announce the ‘association’ that PRESCOTT HILL CLIMB has formed with the ROB ROY HILLCLIMB just out of Melbourne in the SE State of Victoria.
+At our September 2010 meeting a wall plaque was unveiled to announce the ‘association’ that PRESCOTT HILL CLIMB has formed with the ROB ROY HILLCLIMB just out of Melbourne in the SE State of Victoria.

-Initiated via the joint interests of members from both venues, it was felt that to have an ‘association’ of some kind, a like a ‘twinning’ of venues rather than towns, was a good way to enhance and promote the common cause of hillclimbing on a global theme.
+Initiated via the joint interests of members from both venues, it was felt that to have an ‘association’ of some kind, a kind of‘ twinning’ of venues rather than towns, was a good way to enhance and promote the common cause of hillclimbing on a global theme.

 ROB ROY was the first purpose designed and constructed hillclimb in Australia and held its inaugural meeting on 1st February 1937, FTD [37.39 secs] was Jack Day in a Bugatti with a Ford V8 engine!
 The 760 yards course, ‘half a mile’, has not altered in 70+ years, and today’s record is 17.64, held by Andrew Howell in a Gould GR55B, and this amazingly fast run, in February this year, included running over a snake just before the finish line!